As an Amazon Associate I earn from qualifying purchases.

 - Condiment of your choice (ketchup mustard, remoulade, mayo, etc)

-- Make sure the meat and bacon are cold.
+- Make sure the meat and fat are cold.
 Cut the venison into chunks that will fit into your grinder.
-Do the same for the bacon.
+Do the same for the fat.
 Mix the two together roughly so you can add a bit of each into the grinder as you go.
-Grind 1/2 to 2/3 of the mixture coarsely and the rest with the fine die.
-NOTE: If you are grilling your venison burgers, flip this so you grind 2/3 of the mix fine and only 1/3 coarse -- the reason is because grilled burgers tend to cook better and stay juicier when the grind is fine.
+Grind through a medium (6 mm) plate for coarse burgers.
+If you want fine burgers, grind a second time through a 4.5 mm plate.

-I prefer grilled burgers, so I'll go through that method.
-Heat your grill on high and be sure to scrape down the grates with a wire brush.
-Only salt your burgers right before you cook them, and if you are salt-sensitive you might not need to with these because of the bacon.
+- I prefer grilled burgers, so I'll go through that method.
+Heat your grill on high and be sure to scrape down the grates with a brush.
+Only salt your burgers right before you cook them.
 Place the patties on the grill and cook them without disturbing them (with the grill cover open) for 3 to 5 minutes, depending on how well done you like your burgers.
 Flip and cook for the same amount on the other side.
 I prefer 3 minutes per side with a really hot grill.